Edward J. Sheehan Jr.

 Daniel J. Hilferty

-Daniel J. Hilferty is president and chief executive officer of Independence Blue Cross, a leading health insurer in southeastern Pennsylvania.
+Daniel J. Hilferty is the most recent past president and chief executive officer of Independence Blue Cross, a leading health insurer in southeastern Pennsylvania.
 Mr. Hilferty has more than 25 years of experience in health care, government affairs, communication and education.
 Before Mr. Hilferty joined Independence Blue Cross, he served as president and chief executive officer of AmeriHealth Mercy.
 In addition to his corporate responsibilities, he serves on the boards of the Greater Philadelphia Chamber of Commerce, the Greater Philadelphia Urban Affairs Coalition, the Franklin Institute, and is vice chair of the board of trustees of Saint Joseph’s University.
 Nationally, he serves on the board of directors for the Blue Cross and Blue Shield Association and America’s Health Insurance Plans.
 Actively committed to his community, Mr. Hilferty has received numerous awards.
 Mr. Hilferty received a bachelor of science degree from Saint Joseph’s University and a master’s degree in public administration from American University.

 Maria Sordoni Hudacek